-The new preamp's active DI circuit presents an almost immeasurable load (over six megohms!) to sensitive musical instrument outputs allowing incredibly accurate capture of the instrument's true tone.
+The new preamp’s active DI circuit presents a load said to be more than six megohms to sensitive musical instrument outputs for accurate capture of the instrument’s true tone.
 Furthermore, the output of the DI circuit is designed to directly connect and interact with the mic input transformer to permit an extremely broad spectrum of tonal options.

-The faceplate of the Electrodyne 501 features a large rotary gain control offering up to 68dB of gain -- adjustable over 50dB in 2dB steps with two ranges via a 20dB pad switch -- and a smaller output level pot infinitely adjustable from 0 (off) to +6dB over unity.
-Additional switches for impedance selection (50 or 200 ohms), phase reverse, +48V phantom power and DI (with 1/4" input jack) are also present, as well as a clip LED that monitors all three amp stages and illuminates when any stage is 3dB from clipping.
+The faceplate of the Electrodyne 501 features a large rotary gain control offering up to 68dB of gain—adjustable over 50 dB in 2dB steps with two ranges via a 20dB pad switch—and a smaller output level pot infinitely adjustable from 0 (off) to +6 dB over unity.
+Additional switches for impedance selection (50 or 200 ohms), phase reverse, 48-volt phantom power and DI (with ¼-inch input jack) are also present, as well as a clip LED that monitors all three amp stages and illuminates when any stage is 3dB from clipping.

-The Electrodyne 511 is a classic two-band, discrete transistor, reciprocal, active inductor-based equalizer using late-'60s/early-'70s design technology.
-As with the 501, the 511's custom inductors and output transformer are made by Electrodyne's original provider to strict factory tolerances as small as two percent.
+The Electrodyne 511 ($1,050) is a classic 2-band, discrete transistor, reciprocal, active inductor-based equalizer using late ’60s/early ’70s design technology.
+As with the 501, the 511’s custom inductors and output transformer are made by Electrodyne’s original provider to strict factory tolerances as small as 2 percent.
 This affords a consistent EQ performance and repeatability from channel to channel that was simply not possible in the 1960s.
 Smooth performance and EQ response from minimum to maximum gain at all frequencies provides unusually broad sonic and tonal options not experienced since the 1970s.

-Both the 501 and 511 deliver a maximum output of almost +30dBm into 600 ohms paired with extremely low distortion specs, high signal-to-noise, and wide dynamic range.
+Both the 501 and 511 promise a maximum output of almost +30dBm into 600 ohms paired with extremely low distortion specs, high signal-to-noise, and wide dynamic range.

 For more information, visit www.petesplaceaudio.com.